rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 Finally, apply a perspective transform.
 This will change your image's perspective to resemble a bird's-eye view, providing a different angle of the workspace.

+Record for report:
+- Quantitatively or qualitatively, assess your calibration routine using the grid point projection.
+- Which points did you use for your perspective transformation?
+Report the homography matrix.

+Questions to consider:
+- What does each of the entries of your homography matrix represent?

 ## Forward Kinematics
 For this part, you will work on implementing Forward Kinematics to determine the location of the end effector in the global frame.